In this article:

 2. Consume more vitamin C

 Vitamin C can help alleviate BV by lowering the vaginal pH and preventing vaginal irritation.
+Studies have shown that vitamin C tablets can help in restoring or maintaining healthy vaginal microflora and pH and also in inhibiting BV recurrence.
+(8)(9)

-Use: Include vitamin C-rich foods in your daily diet, and ask your doctor about starting a supplement.
+Use: Include vitamin C-rich foods in your daily diet and ask your doctor about starting a supplement.

 Although vitamin C is only mildly acidic, it can successfully lower your vaginal pH when taken in the right amounts and thereby can make the vaginal environment inhospitable for the growth of unwanted bacteria.